-7.2.
 Example 2: Humboldt Bay Middle Channel Bridge

-The second example is an ongoing research effort within the Pacific Earthquake Engineering Research (PEER) center to investigate the seismic performance of the Humboldt Bay Middle Channel Bridge.
-The Humboldt Bay Middle Channel Bridge is located at Eureka in northern California, and the bridge is a 330 meters long, 9-span composite structure with precast and prestressed concrete I-girders and cast-in-place concrete slabs to provide continuity.
-It is supported on eight pile groups, each of which consists of 5 to 16 prestressed concrete piles.
+The second example is an ongoing research effort within PEER that employs OpenSees to investigate the seismic performance of the Humboldt Bay, Middle Channel Bridge.
+The Middle Channel Bridge is located at Eureka, northern California.
 The river channel has an average slope from the banks to the center of about 7% (4 degrees).
-The foundation soil is mainly composed of dense fine-to-medium sand (SP/SM), organic silt (OL), and stiff clay layers.
-In addition, thin layers of loose and soft clay (OL/SM) are located near the ground surface.
-A two-dimensional nonlinear model of the Middle Channel Bridge, including the superstructure, piers, and supporting piles, was developed using OpenSees as shown in Fig. 11 [37].
-The bridge piers are modeled using 2-D nonlinear material fiber beam-column elements and the abutment joints are modeled using zero-length elasto-plastic gap-hook elements.
+The foundation soil is composed of mainly dense fine-to-medium sand and organic silt and/or stiff clay layers.
+In addition, thin layers of loose sand and soft clay were also seen near ground surface.
+The bridge piers are supported on eight pile groups, each of which consists of five to sixteen pre-stressed concrete piles.
 A four-node quadrilateral element is used to discretize the soil domain.
 The soil below the water table is modeled as an undrained material, and the soil above as dry.

-To conduct probability analysis, approximately sixty ground motion records are to be applied to the bridge model for damage simulation.
+Approximately sixty ground motion records are applied to the bridge model for damage simulation in order to conduct probability analysis.
 The ground motion records are divided into three hazardous levels based on their probability of occurrence, which are 2%, 10%, and 50% in fifty years respectively.
 Since the bridge will perform differently under each ground motion level, the projects can be grouped according to the applied ground motion records.
-Fig. 12 is a list of some of the Humboldt Bay Bridge projects.
-When using the project management developed in this work, the web page is a single point-of-entry for all the project related background information, documents, messages, and simulation results.
-The detailed information of a particular project can be accessed by clicking on the project name, which is a hyperlink to the project website.
+Figure 11 is a list of some of the Humboldt Bay Bridge projects.
+This web page is a single point-of-entry for all the project related background information, documents, messages, and simulation results.
+The detailed information of a particular project can be accessed by clicking on the project name.
+We will use project X1 (see Figure 11) as an illustration.
+The ground motion applied to this project is a near-field strong motion record (PGA = 0.8g) with a probability of 2% occurrence in fifty years.
+Figure 12 shows the deformed mesh after the shaking event by applying the strong earthquake motion record.
+A main characteristic in this figure is that the abutments and riverbanks moved towards the center of the river channel.
+This is a direct consequence of the reduction in soil strength due to pore-pressure buildup.